marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-I decided to push the model a little further and I chose thirteen differnt images to test on it.
+I decided to push the model a little further and I chose thirteen different images to test on it.
 Here are thirteen German traffic signs that I found on the web:

 ![alt text][image2] ![alt text][image3] ![alt text][image4]
 ![alt text][image5] ![alt text][image6] ![alt text][image7]